JanetRossini/JanetRossini.github.io/_posts/2024-04-11-first-post.md

 ---
-date: "2024-04-01-1100"
+date: "2024-04-10"
 title: "This is a Post"
 ---

-This is article 999, which I suspect does not show up in the top bar on the home page.
+This is a post not something else, which I suspect does not show up in the top bar on the home page.